 – How vital it is for the customer that the outsourced testers should have experience of teamwork in one project?

 – Yes, it is vital both for the customer and for us.
 We are sure that the previous experience of teamwork makes the work over a new project as effective as possible.
-For the new employees who had no possiblity to work together with other QAs of our department, we arrange mutual tasks, such as holding seminars, training newbies and other tasks that would finally influence the teamwork as a whole.
+For the new employees who had no possibility to work together with other QAs of our department, we arrange mutual tasks, such as holding seminars, training newbies and other tasks that would finally influence the teamwork as a whole.

 – How communication is done with the customer during work?